scrappyCoco/Painless-Transact-SQL/README.md

 ![MsAddDateStyleInConvertIntention](https://raw.githubusercontent.com/scrappyCoco/Painless-Transact-SQL/master/screenshots/MsAddDateStyleInConvertIntention.png)

 ### Convert to MERGE
 MERGE instructions is wide and time-consuming.
 This intention can reduce the time to write it.
-To use it there must be presented SELECT statement with "Source" and Target table aliases.
+To use it there must be presented SELECT statement with "Source" and "Target" table aliases.

 ```sql
 CREATE TABLE dbo.MySource